 Trivia is super fun and gets people talking and looking forward to your next newsletter for the answers.

 Customer-Focused Newsletter Content

 Use this opportunity to praise employees for a job well done.
 Feature positive stories from customers that your organization or product has helped.
-When employees can see their work impact lives, it can help make their jobs feel more meaningful.
+When employees can see their work impacting lives, it can help make their jobs more meaningful.